 These builds will usually be the final items you're using when the game is settled, win or lose.
 If not, continue with the build as you need it.
-I tend to go more offense and follow up with Rylai's Crystal Scepter after I finish my Abyssal Scepter, and end up getting my Zhonya's Hourglass and Rod of Ages last.
+I tend to go more offense and follow up with Rylai's Crystal Scepter after I finish my Abyssal Mask, and end up getting my Zhonya's Hourglass and Rod of Ages last.

 More defensive balanced: